 - In respect of each potential purchase ask yourself, does it go with at least five other items in your wardrobe?

 - Never buy something on sale just because it’s on sale.
 Only buy a sale item if you seriously considered buying it when it was full price.

 - Pay with cash – it feels more real.
 Notes are harder to part with and handing over your hard-earned will make you re-think your purchase.

 After you shop

 - When you buy something keep it in its bag with tags on for two days.
 If it still brings you the same joy two days later, keep it.

 - Tailor, tailor, tailor.
 If anything is slightly ill-fitting, take it to your local tailor and get it tailored to your shape.
 It will ensure longevity of everything you have, you’ll look better in it and you’ll get more joy per wear going forward.

 A personal stylist can make sure that your fashion purchases are perfect for your shape, colouring and lifestyle.
 They’ll take the stress out of shopping and streamline the whole process to free up your time for occasions where you can wear and enjoy your developing style.
-If you would like to enquire about a personal shop and style with me:
+If you would like to enquire about a my personal styling services: